pivot-access-ltd/bma-offline-docs/src/using-jq-with-the-maas-cli-6027.md

 		 "name": "10.124.141.0/24",
 ```

-So the value we want is in the nested key boot<sub>interface</sub>, in a nested array links[], which contains the doubly-nested key subnet.name.
+So the value we want is in the nested key boot_interface, in a nested array links[], which contains the doubly-nested key subnet.name.
 We can finish our basic CLI machine list — the one we started with — by adding this complex formulation to the command:

 ```nohighlight
 maas admin machines read | jq -r '(["HOSTNAME","SYSID","POWER","STATUS",